Making an insurance claim

 It’s just one of those things that has to be done and although there are some factors you can’t control, there are other things you can do to help make the process as stress-free as possible.

-In this article we’ll cover what to do if you’re involved in a car accident, how to get in touch with your insurer afterwards and ways you can help to speed up the claims process.
+In this guide we’ll cover what to do if you’re involved in a car accident, how to get in touch with your insurer afterwards and ways you can help to speed up the claims process.

 What to do if you’re in an accident